Student support: accessibility and reasonable adjustments

 - specialist equipment, such as specialist chairs

 - lecture notes or permission to record lectures.
-Recording sessions will be bound by the Trust’s educational recordings policy and the terms and conditions of study
+Recording sessions will be bound by the Trust’s educational recordings policy and the terms and conditions of study.
+Other students must not be recorded.

 - modifying an assessment (for example, a presentation instead of an essay) so that you can demonstrate the learning outcomes in a different way.